Rashard Griffith: Early career

 A native of Chicago, Illinois, Griffith starred for the nationally ranked King Jaguars of the Chicago Public League, where he was part of a "twin towers," as King, coached by Landon Cox, had 7'2" Thomas Hamilton and the 7'0" Griffith.
 Griffith had been considered the top prep center in the country until he was outplayed by Rasheed Wallace at the prestigious Nike Camp in Indianapolis.
 King won a state championship in 1993, and after dominating the high school ranks and being named Illinois Mr. Basketball, Rashard joined the Wisconsin Badgers college basketball team.
-Griffith selected Wisconsin over his mother's preference of Purdue University and a long list of other schools, including Arizona, Duke, Kentucky, Michigan, North Carolina, Ohio State, Oklahoma, and Illinois.
+Griffith selected Wisconsin over his mother's preference of Purdue University and a long list of other schools, including Arizona, Duke, Kentucky, Michigan, Notre Dame, Ohio State, Oklahoma, and Illinois.

 College career

-Griffith made his college debut on November 27, 1993 against UW-Milwaukee, posting 27 points, 12 rebounds, six assists, three steals and two blocked shots.
+Griffith made his college debut on November 27, 1993, against UW-Milwaukee, posting 27 points, 12 rebounds, six assists, three steals and two blocked shots.
 Alongside fellow Chicago-area prep stars Michael Finley and Tracy Webster, Griffith helped the Badgers to their first appearance in the NCAA Tournament in 47 years.
 After averaging 13.9 points and 8.5 rebounds as a freshman, Griffith considered leaving school but ultimately returned.
 The following season Griffith was named First Team All-Big Ten by the media after averaging 17.2 points and 10.8 rebounds.
 In only two seasons, Griffith set a Wisconsin individual record for most blocks in a career, later surpassed.

-After his sophomore year, Griffith turned pro and was a second round pick in the 1995 NBA Draft.
+After his sophomore year, Griffith turned pro and was a second round pick in the 1995 NBA draft.